The Tuskegee Airmen: Production

 Location shooting took place at Fort Chaffee, right outside of Fort Smith, Arkansas.
 The barracks had been used in the filming of Biloxi Blues (1988), another wartime story.
-The principal photography also utilized locations at Juliette, Georgia, Muskogee, Oklahoma as well as studio work in Los Angeles, California.
-A collection of period aircraft including North American T-6 Texans and North American P-51 Mustangs were representative of the many types flown by the Tuskegee Airmen.
-A small number of authentic P-51 fighter aircraft in appropriate "red tail" colors were employed in the aerial sequences.
+The principal photography also used locations at Juliette, Georgia and Muskogee, Oklahoma, as well as studio work in Los Angeles.
+A collection of period aircraft including North American T-6 Texans and North American P-51 Mustangs was representative of the many types flown by the Tuskegee Airmen.
+A few authentic P-51 fighter aircraft in appropriate "red tail" colors were employed in the aerial sequences.